TeachBooks/mirror_mude_book/book/optimization/general.md

 # Optimization basics

 ## General components of an optimization problem
-In general you have the following linear (simplest) structure for a mathematial programing problem.
+In general you have the following linear (simplest) structure for a mathematical programming problem.
 The first equation is the objective function:

 $$\underbrace{\text{Max (Min) }Z}_{\text{objective function}}=\underbrace{c_1x_1+c_2x_2+...+c_nx_n}_{\text{objective function coefficients}}$$